Record early summer heat across Europe as heatwave sweeps the continent

 Photo: Thibault Camus/AP/TT

-The aim is to protect healthcare and emergency services so that they can focus on the most vulnerable.
+The heatwave coincides with an annual music festival held in the country, and alcohol consumption is banned in areas under red alert.
+The aim is to protect healthcare and emergency services so they can focus on the most vulnerable, according to the French government.

-In Spain, forecasts indicate that the country could experience the warmest June days since measurements began in 1950.
-Authorities are warning in particular that outdoor activities can be risky, especially for the elderly and other vulnerable groups.
+In Spain, forecasts point to 44 degrees on Wednesday, making it the hottest June day since measurements began in 1950.
+The authorities are warning in particular that outdoor activities can be risky, especially for the elderly and other vulnerable groups.

 Cool off in fountains

 Italy also expanded its heat warnings on Sunday, from seven to eight cities in the northern and central parts of the country.
-Temperatures are expected to exceed 30 degrees Celsius, but could reach as high as 40.
+Temperatures are expected to exceed 30 degrees Celsius but could reach as high as 40 degrees Celsius.

-On a farm outside Milan, owners set up fans and sprinklers to keep cows cool, the AP reports.
+At a farm outside Milan, fans and sprinklers were set up to keep cows cool, the AP reports.
 In Rome, tourists tried to cool their arms and faces in the city's famous fountains.

-Germany is also affected by the heat, with several areas under heat warnings.
+Germany and Belgium are also affected by the heat, with several areas under heat warnings.

-More than 200,000 people in Europe have died from heat-related causes in the past four years, and most of those deaths could have been avoided, according to the WHO.
+More than 200,000 people in Europe have died from heat-related causes in the past four years, and most of those deaths could have been avoided, according to the World Health Organization (WHO).

 Loading related articles...